erethizon/Intro-R-Mammalogists/README.md

 # Intro-R-Mammalogists
-Repo for 2023 ASM workshop on introducing Mammalogists to R
+Repo for American Society of Mammalogists workshop on introducing Mammalogists to R